julian-q/MagiAttention/_pages/dffa.md

 ### Module-Level

-To validate the scalability of MagiAttention, we assess the computing power (in $\texttt{TFLOPs/s}$) of the attention module propagation as the sequence length and parallel size increases for both forward and backward passes across various mask patterns, and compare it with several state-of-the-art CP strategies.
+To validate the scalability of MagiAttention, we assess the throughput (in $\texttt{TFLOPs/s}$) of the attention module propagation as the sequence length and parallel size increases for both forward and backward passes across various mask patterns, and compare it with several state-of-the-art CP strategies.

-To validate the scalability of MagiAttention, we assess the per-GPU computing power (in $\texttt{TFLOPs/s/GPU}$) of the attention module during both forward and backward propagation, as the sequence length and parallel size increase.
+To validate the scalability of MagiAttention, we assess the per-GPU throughput (in $\texttt{TFLOPs/s/GPU}$) of the attention module during both forward and backward propagation, as the sequence length and parallel size increase.
 This assessment is compared against common CP strategies including Ring-Attention<d-cite key="liu2023ringattentionblockwisetransformers"></d-cite> and Ulysses<d-cite key="jacobs2023deepspeed"></d-cite>.
 Due to the complexity of supporting irregular masks for baselines, our experiments are limited to the full mask and varlen full mask scenarios.
 And the distribution of variable sequence lengths still follow the one in [Kernel-level Experiments](#kernel-level).

 The experiments are conducted on a large-scale productive GPU cluster<d-footnote>Due to business and confidentiality reasons, specific details about the productive cluster, such as the number and type of GPUs, are withheld.</d-footnote>.
 We scale the total sequence length $\textit{seqlen}$, the context-parallel size $\textit{cp_size}$, and the node size $\textit{nnodes}$ together from $(\textit{seqlen}:64k, \textit{cp_size}:1, nnodes:1)$, $(\textit{seqlen}:128k, \textit{cp_size}:2, nnodes:2)$, ..., to $(\textit{seqlen}:3072k\;(3M), \textit{cp_size}:48, nnodes:48)$.